Avoiding Motorhome Breakdown: Essential Steps and Checks to Make

 While most of the common causes for motorhome breakdowns cannot be prevented, and are just part of the ongoing maintenance of owning a motorhome, there are some measures that you can take to limit the effects a breakdown can have.
 It is a good idea, for example, to fit Tyron Safety Bands to your motorhome.
 These will hold the wheel and tyre together, reducing the impact of a tyre blowout, and help you to keep more control over the motorhome.
 It’s also advisable to have a spare tyre with you when travelling, just in case you suffer a flat tyre.

 Loss of power to items in the living quarters is another common cause for call-outs, so ensure that there is always enough power in your leisure battery to prevent this.
 If you use your motorhome often, have you considered solar panel installation?
 It could be a nifty way to help keep your leisure battery charged.
-For more information on how to preserve your motorhome’s battery, check out our article on just that.

 Essential checks you should make